huyvnphan/PyTorch_CIFAR10/README.md

 ## How to use pretrained models

-Download the weights from Box
+Download the weights from Box (2.39 GB)
 ```python
 python cifar10_download.py
 ```